Financial-Times/engineering-progression/site/pages/faq.md

 This is covered in the ["how to use the competencies" guide](/competencies/how-to-use/).

+## Do I need to meet all of the competencies?

+No. Competencies define what an engineer is expected to be doing at a particular level, and an engineer should be striving to meet as many of them as possible.
+However sometimes it may not be possible for an engineer to meet certain competencies in their current role.

+For example, the competency "Regularly collaborates with team members from other disciplines to deliver features" would be difficult to meet for a person who works on a team which consists of only engineers.

+In cases where an engineer's current role prevents them from meeting a competency, the engineer's line manager should try to find opportunities for the engineer to do so.

 ## Do I need to provide evidence for all of the examples in a competency?

 No. Examples are illustrative, and it's possible to meet a competency in a different way.
 This is covered in the ["how to use the competencies" guide](/competencies/how-to-use/).